mreed20/OfficeHoursFinder/README.md

 # Office-hours finder

-Office-hours finder makes it easy for teachers to find optimal office hours for themselves and their students
+Office-hours Finder makes it easy for teachers to find optimal office hours for themselves and their students